 - Plastic bags and other plastic films get caught in the machinery at the Material Recovery Facility (MRF) where recyclables go to be sorted.
 Plastic bags can be recycled at many local grocery stores.
 Contact your local grocery store or visit It's in the Bag to find a plastic bag and film recycling location near you.

 - Compostable plastics.
 Plastics labeled certified compostable with the Biodegradable Products Institute (BPI) logo, Cedar Grove Composting logo or with #7 PLA (polylactic-acid) should not be placed in the recycling.
-These plastics are not compatible with other plastics.
-Plastics labeled with the BPI logo may be placed in an organics recycling cart for composting.
+These plastics are not compatible to be recycled with other plastics.
+Plastics labeled with the BPI or Cedar Grove logo may be placed in an organics recycling cart for composting.

 - Plastic packaging peanuts.
 Contact your local package shipment company or moving company to see if they'll accept the peanuts for reuse.

 - Plastic silverware.
 These do not make it through the recycling facility and end up as garbage.

 - Holiday string lights.
 Hennepin County's Drop-off Facilities accept holiday lights year round.
 During the holiday season there are many other outlets to drop-off holiday lights for recycling through the Recycle Your Holidays program.

 - Garden hoses.

 - Containers that contained hazardous materials, if empty, can be placed in the garbage.
 If fluids remain, bring the container to one of Hennepin County's HHW & Recycling Drop-Off Facilities.

 RECYCLE: Cardboard cans typically have a steel bottom, a cardboard wall, and either a plastic or metal lid.